baileystarr4/Daily-Meal-Planner/README.md

 ## About This Project
 This project was created to practice **full-stack development, working with REST APIs, AI integration, and web deployment**.
 It demonstrates:
-- Writing Python scripts to calculate daily calorie targets using the **Harris–Benedict formula** based on user inputs
+- Writing Python scripts to calculate daily calorie targets using the Harris–Benedict formula based on user inputs
-- Integrating the **OpenAI Chat Completions API (Mini 5 model)** to generate daily meal plans
+- Integrating the OpenAI Chat Completions API (GPT-5 mini model) to generate daily meal plans
-- Using **prompt engineering** to fine-tune AI-generated outputs
+- Using prompt engineering to fine-tune AI-generated outputs
-- Building a responsive web interface with **Flask, Jinja2 templates, and Bootstrap**
+- Building a responsive web interface with Flask, Jinja2 templates, and Bootstrap
-- Deploying a production-ready web app on **Vercel**
+- Deploying a production-ready web app on Vercel

 ---
  <br/>